davisknight7/Subscription-Manager/Discovery/Minutes.md

 ## Topics Discussed

--Simplified sign up process, scale for large teams -First phase of project is to have bulk sign up -Involved in testing environments
+-Simplified sign up process, scale for large teams<br>
+-First phase of project is to have bulk sign up<br>
+-Involved in testing environments<br>
--Real life application
+-Real life application<br>
--Design work, back-end and front-end work
+-Design work, back-end and front-end work<br>
 -Sign up process: right now its a trial period, basic information.
-Look at sign in progess, make it more wideley useable for multiple people signing up.
+Look at sign in progess, make it more wideley useable for multiple people signing up.<br>
--Succeed in class, if requirements made take you away from that let them know.
+-Succeed in class, if requirements made take you away from that let them know.<br>
--Be transparent
+-Be transparent<br>
 -Premium Serivce: additional functionality on top of their core product.
 Accopunt eggregation.
-The end user can consolidate their account information that is kept to make sure everything is accounted for.
+The end user can consolidate their account information that is kept to make sure everything is accounted for.<br>
--NDA's
+-NDA's<br>

 ## Things Clarified
+-Need to setup recurring meeting schedule<br>

--Set up meeting for Design
+-Set up meeting for Design<br>
--Stay in touch
+-Stay in touch<br>